AgentO3/what-is-devops/README.md

 - What is DevOps?
+  - It's Not
+    - Tools, Job Title
   - IT Cultural Movement
   - Empathy Between Dev and Ops
 - The Short History Of DevOps
 - DevOps Culture
-  - Agile System Admin
+  - Agile & Lean Applied To Ops
   - Ops Should Not Be A Blocker
     - Codify Your Knowledge
-  - Empower Encourage Selfservice
-  - Slight Tool Obsession
+  - Empowering Devs With Ops
+- You Can't Install DevOps
+  - DevOps is A Culture Obsessed With Tools
   - DevOps Tools
     - Configuration As Code
+      - Puppet, Chef, Ansible
     - Metrics Aggregation
+      - Logstash/Kibana, Loggly, Graphite
     - Infrastructure As Code
+      - Cloudformation, Terraform
     - Continuous Delivery
+      - Jenkins
     - Virtualization
       - Vagrant/VirtualBox
       - Containerization/Docker
 - Hiring DevOps
+  - Don't Hire DevOps
   - Empathetic
     - Developers, Customers
   - Continuous Improvement
+    - Data Nut
   - Loves Automation
   - Likes To Write Code
+    - Was a developer
+  - Meaningful Work > Promotions
-- DevOps In Action
+- A Reasonably Plausible Scenario Of DevOps Culture In Action At VividCortex
   - Jim files issue in Intercom
   - Jim is missing data in graphs
   - John is on call and is alerted to the problem in HipChat